 Domain Frameworks

-Class frameworks
+Class Frameworks

-Group classes and methods that provide support at a specific level of abstraction for a wide range of applications.
+They combine classes and methods that provide support at a specific level of abstraction for a wide range of applications.

 Component frameworks